kingsmanrip/ERPversionBoss/DEPLOYMENT_GUIDE.md

 For questions or issues, please contact the development team or submit an issue through GitHub.

+## System Testing and Production Readiness

+As of April 25, 2025, the Mauricio PDQ ERP system has undergone comprehensive testing and is considered production-ready:

+### Components Tested

+1. **Payroll System**
+   - Confirmed lunch break calculations function correctly:
+     - Lunch < 30 min: No deduction
+     - Lunch 30-59 min: Full break time deducted
+     - Lunch ≥ 60 min: Only 30 minutes deducted
+   - Verified Saturday premium ($5/hour) is applied correctly
+   - Validated payroll deduction calculations

+2. **Project Management**
+   - Confirmed date validation works correctly
+   - Verified project financial calculations (labor cost, material cost, profit)
+   - Tested all status transitions
+   - Validated relationships with timesheets, materials, expenses, and invoices

+3. **Invoice System**
+   - Confirmed proper PDF generation
+   - Tested invoice creation, editing, and deletion
+   - Verified proper relationship with projects

+### System Reliability

+The system has been thoroughly tested and is stable for daily business operations.
+The current production deployment at https://mauriciopdq.site/ reflects all tested functionality and is recommended for regular use by the business.

+### Future Enhancements

+While the system is production-ready, consider these future improvements:
+- Migrating from SQLite to a more robust database for larger dataset handling
+- Upgrading from Flask's development server to Gunicorn/uWSGI for better performance
+- Implementing automated backup procedures
+- Adding more comprehensive reporting features

 ---

 Maintained by Mauricio PDQ Paint & Drywall (2025)